 Professor & Interim Chair of Criminology

 Brad Yates is a professor of mass communications at the University of West Georgia, where he has been on faculty since 2000.
 He currently serves as the Interim Chair of the Department of Criminology.
 He teaches media law, media programming and management, and all levels of film/television/video and radio production.
 He was selected to participate in the 2017 Governor’s Teaching Fellows Summer Symposium, offered through the Institute of Higher Education.
 Yates has also been selected for competitive fellowships/seminars with the International Radio and Television Society, the NATPE Educational Foundation, the Radio-Television News Directors Foundation's Excellence in Journalism Education Project, and the Television Academy Foundation.
 He earned the College of Social Sciences’ Outstanding Teaching (2015), Outstanding Service (2014), and Outstanding Mentor (2012) awards.
-Yates is the founder of The WOLF Internet Radio at UWG and the faculty advisor of the UWG Chapter of NBS-AERho, the National Electronic Media Association.
+Yates is the founder of UWG’s The WOLF Internet Radio and is the faculty advisor of the UWG Chapter of NBS-AERho, the National Electronic Media Association.
 He served the NBS-AERho Board of Governors for three years and was named NBS-AERho Advisor of the Year in 2013 and 2017.
 He earned the campus student organization Advisor of the Year in 2014.
 He is the former chair of the Entertainment Studies Interest Group of the Association for Education in Journalism & Mass Communication and holds membership in the Broadcast Education Association and the National Association for Media Literacy Education.
 His research interests include media literacy, mass communication education, and popular music.
 His research has been presented at national and international conferences and published in refereed journals including the Atlantic Journal of Communication, The Internet and Higher Education, Journal of Popular Music Studies, Journal of Radio & Audio Media, and Learning, Media & Technology.
 Yates’ professional experience is in television/video production, and he holds a B.A. in Communication Studies and an M.Ed. in Curriculum & Instruction from Lynchburg College in Virginia.
-He also earned an M.S. in TV-Radio-Film from the S. I. Newhouse School of Public Communications at Syracuse University, and a Ph.D. from the College of Journalism and Communications at the University of Florida.
+He earned an M.S. in TV-Radio from Newhouse at Syracuse University and a Ph.D. from the College of Journalism and Communications at the University of Florida.
 And, he has seen Bruce Springsteen in concert 43 times.